 Let me show you how to be awesome with Evernote.

 Evernote is the perfect place to begin using technology to make life run more smoothly.

 - Learn how to use Evernote for homemaking, managing the family, and homeschooling.

 - Move to a more paperless information storage routine to reduce the clutter.

 - See how technology can work for you, even if you aren’t techie yourself.

-Join this 6-day Evernote challenge and grow confident and efficient in how you use the program!
+Download the Evernote guide below and grow confident and efficient in how you use the program!